-We have a stock-based compensation plan that includes stock options and restricted stock, which are awarded in exchange for employee and non-employee director services.
+We have a stock-based compensation plan that includes stock options and restricted stock, which are awarded in exchange for employee and nonemployee director services.
 We recognize the estimated fair value of stock-based awards and classify the expense where the underlying salaries are classified.
-For the year ended December 31, 2014, \$0.1 million of expense related to stock-based awards was classified as cost of goods sold, \$0.1 million was classified as research and development expense and \$3.2 million was classified as sales, general and administrative expense in the accompanying consolidated statements of operations.
-For the year ended December 31, 2013, all stock-based awards were classified as sales, general and administrative expense in the accompanying consolidated statements of operations.
+We incurred \$3.9 million, \$3.4 million, and \$36 thousand of non-cash, stock-based compensation cost for the years ended December 31, 2015, 2014, and 2013, respectively.
 Stock-based compensation cost for stock options is determined at the grant date using an option pricing model and stock-based compensation cost for restricted stock is based on the closing market price of the stock at the grant date.
 The value of the award that is ultimately expected to vest is recognized as expense on a straight-line basis over the employee's requisite service period.